jonassode/UnCiv-Australia-Mod/README.md

   - Kangaros, fields, paddock
   - Koaloas, forest, camp?
 - New tile improvents?
--
+  - Outback Station

  Ideas

-**Unique Ability: "Land Down Under"**
-- +1 Food and +1 Production on all tiles adjacent to coast or desert.
-- Cities founded on or next to desert tiles receive additional Science.

-**Unique Unit: "Digger"**
+**Unique Resource: "Opals"**
-- Replaces Infantry.
+- Provides extra Gold and Happiness;

+**Outback Expansion:**
-- Receives combat bonuses when fighting on desert, plains, or coastal tiles.
+- Settlers can move faster on desert, plains, and tundra tiles.
-- Gains additional defense in friendly territory.
+- No movement penalty for embarking/disembarking between land and sea.

 **Unique Improvement: "Outback Station"**
 - Can be built on desert and plains.